 You’ve done your research, and you have heard cellular therapy is the only treatment that addresses the progression of lung disease, and you know your drugs just give you temporary relief.
 But, you are concerned that cellular therapy for lung disease is not approved by the U.S. Food and Drug Administration (FDA).
 Why take the risk if the FDA won’t give its stamp of approval?
 Well, there is no need to worry.
 There is a very good reason the FDA has not approved our cellular treatment, because currently there is no pathway toward approval and it falls under the practice of medicine, not a drug or device.

 The FDA can only approve or deny drugs, medical devices, food and cosmetics.
 Our cellular therapy uses your body’s very own cells (autologous), so they do not fall under FDA scrutiny.

-But, rest assured, under current FDA guidelines and regulations, the Lung Institute complies with all necessary requirements for operation.
-The Lung Institute is firmly in accordance with the conditions set by the FDA for exemption status and conducts itself in full accordance with current guidelines.
+But, rest assured, under current FDA guidelines and regulations, the Lung Health Institute complies with all necessary requirements for operation.
+The Lung Health Institute is firmly in accordance with the conditions set by the FDA for exemption status and conducts itself in full accordance with current guidelines.

 We Are FDA Compliant

 So, there it is.
 At this time, we have taken all the major and necessary steps to be as fully compliant and transparent as possible with our treatments.
 We want to assure you that you are getting the best and most advanced medical treatment available to fight your lung disease, and we want you to be as comfortable as possible with your treatment choices.